 Composting

-Compost is a mixture of fruit and vegetable scraps (no meat or dairy) that decompose for use in fertilizing and improving the soil.
+Compost is a mixture of food scraps that decompose for use in fertilizing and improving the soil.
 The benefits of compost include providing nutrients to crops as fertilizer, acting as a soil conditioner, and introducing beneficial colonies of microbes that help to suppress pathogens in the soil.
-Many townships of municipalities have available composting services.
-Look online for composting services in your area.
-You can also find many online tutorials for creating a home composting bins.
-You’ll be surprised at how much food “waste” can turn into fine soil!
+Depending on your living situation and commitment level, there are different options for composting:

 Be mindful about your food

 We encourage you to pray in gratitude for your food and reflect on all the people who are part of its lifecycle.
+The more mindful we are about the full lifecycle of our food, the easier it will be to prioritize moral choices.

 Prayer of Gratitude